 Initially the unwanted signal shall be switched off (maintaining its output impedance).

-The level of the wanted signal from generator A shall be adjusted to a level which is 20 dB above the level equivalent to the limit of the average usable sensitivity, for the category of equipment used.
+The level of the wanted signal from generator A shall be adjusted to a level which is 20 dB above the manufacturer’s rated sensitivity.

 The unwanted signal from generator B shall then be switched on and its level shall be adjusted until a successful response ratio of less than 10 % is obtained.